Eternalplanet launches its residential energy storage system - EP Cube in Europe

 Feb 22, 2023, 04:00 ET

 MADRID, Feb.
-21, 2023 /PRNewswire/ -- Eternalplanet is a consumer-oriented independent brand of energy technology under Canadian Solar, a leading provider of solar energy solutions.
+22, 2023 /PRNewswire/ -- Eternalplanet is a consumer-oriented independent brand of energy technology under Canadian Solar, a leading provider of solar energy solutions.
 On February 21 at the Genera 2023: International Energy and Environment Fair held in Spain, Eternalplanet launched EP Cube, a residential energy storage system for the European market.
+This marks a new step for EP Cube's global strategy since its successful landing in the American market last year.

-EP Cube integrates a hybrid inverter and modular batteries, allowing users to manage energy production, consumption, and storage at home in a smart manner.
-Besides, the system boasts an attractive and compact design, easy installation, customizable storage capacity and remote control.
-"After the release at the fair in Spain, EP Cube will be available successively in Italy, UK and Germany," said Eternalplanet GM Andy Yin.
+EP Cube is an integrated residential energy storage system.
+The system integrates a hybrid inverter and modular lithium iron phosphate batteries, allowing users to manage energy production, consumption, and storage at home in a smart manner.
+Besides, the system boasts an attractive and compact design, easy installation, customizable storage capacity, remote control, and safe and reliable operation.
+"After the release at the fair in Spain, EP Cube will be available successively in Italy, UK and Germany", said Eternalplanet GM Andy Yin.

 Flexible Expansion of Storage Capacity